Precise Predictions for $\mu^{\pm}e^-\rightarrow\mu^{\pm}e^-$ at the MUonE Experiment: Results

 In~\cref{fig:thetaESame}, we present the electron angular distributions for the same-sign scenario.
 In the first scenario, we see a very similar results as in the \emup case.
 We note that when the acoplanarity cut is applied we see a smaller uncertainty for \yfsnlo case.

 \Cref{fig:TDiffSign} shows the \tee distribution for \emup.
 For \yfslo we again see a large correction in the signal region, while in the small $|\tee|$ region we observe a sign change.
 The shape and the magnitude of $\Deltayfs{LO}$ is similar to that observed by the fixed-order predictions, particularly at low $|\tee|$, while for large $|\tee|$ we have slightly smaller correction.
 For \yfsnlo we see that our correction becomes relatively flat in the majority of the region while as we approach $\tee=-0.14~\UGeVt$ the effect grows to 10\%.
 Finally, for \yfsnnlo we see the corrections remain stable and bring our overall correction down to the percent level.
 When the additional acoplanarity cut is applied we see that the \Deltayfs{LO} is relatively flat around $-25\%$, again reflecting the fact that we have removed a significant amount of the hard ISR/FSR radiation.
 The \Deltayfs{NLO} is slightly improved over the case without the acoplanarity cut.
 For \yfsnnlo the corrections are at the per-mille level which is approaching the 10~ppm level, which is roughly factor 10 improvement over the scenario without an acoplanarity cut.
 This reflects again that our uncertainty is mostly due to the hard radiation which we have removed with the additional cut.
+In~\cref{fig:DiffthetaESetup3,fig:SamethetaESetup3}, we examine the effects of a more realistic acoplanarity cut of 0.4~\rad.
+We see that \Deltayfs{LO} becomes smaller in the signal region, as the inclusion of this cut suppresses some of the photon radiation generated, which reduces the impact of \yfslo.
+For the higher-order corrections, the inclusion of this cut has little effect on our uncertainty estimates.
+This simply reflects the fact that the effect of the cut is present at each order and is largely cancelled in the ratio of~\cref{EQ:Uncert}.
 While we do not have the complete \NNLO correction we tentatively approximate the size of uncertainty by considering the scaling between successive orders as an approximation of missing higher-orders.
 We can safely do this as we know the YFS series,~\cref{eq:masterYFS}, is well-behaved and free of singularities.
 In the signal region we can take the approximate missing third order corrections to be of the order $\frac{\Deltayfs{nNLO}}{\Deltayfs{NLO}}\times\Deltayfs{nNLO}$.
 With this we estimate that our uncertainty in signal region for the first setup is of the order $0.2\%$ while with the addition of the acoplanarity cut this gets further reduced to $0.001\%$ which is within the 10~ppm accuracy needed by MUonE.
+However, we should stress that this uncertainty arises from missing higher-order corrections and may not reflect the true theoretical uncertainty.
+In particular, we will need to compare against other approaches, such as collinear-based parton showers, and carefully examine any differences with our YFS approach, incorporating these into our error budget before we can give a conclusive estimate for the complete theoretical uncertainty.